-The same basic principles displayed in this guide apply to most tubeless tires, whether on an ATV, car, lawnmower, or snowblower.
+The same basic principles in this guide apply to most tubeless tires, whether on an ATV, car, lawnmower, or snowblower.

 A tire shop may charge around $20 to $30 to change a valve stem.
 If you do the job yourself, it will cost about 5$, depending on what tools you choose and have at your disposal.

-I’ve made this guide for those that wish to do the job at home to save a few bucks or don’t have a tire shop nearby.
-We’ll be looking at two different methods; one where the wheel needs to come of the room, and a second, where the valve can be replaced with the tire still on the rim, using a specialist tool.
+I’ve made this guide for those who wish to do the job at home to save a few bucks or don’t have a tire shop nearby.

 - Tire jack.